Renowned vocalist Shyamala G Bhave no more

 Shyamala Bhave's younger sister Nirmala, who lives in the US, was by her side when the end came, they said.
 Her father, late Govind Vitthal Bhave, trained her in Hindustani music, while she was tutored in the Carnatic stream by noted vocalists A Subbaraya and B Doreswamy.

 Her mother Lakshmi Bhave was also a classical vocalist.
-Shyamala Bhave won a music competition when she was six years gold and started giving music performances when she turned 12.
+Shyamala Bhave won a music competition when she was six years old and started giving music performances when she turned 12.

 She was bestowed with the title of 'Ubhaya Gaana Vidushi (expert in both styles)' by Sir M Visvesvaraya, the 19th Diwan of Mysore..